lohilabs/blog/Why Reactive Cocoa.md

 I looked at my code, like the interface above, and realized I was giving myself an unbelievably difficult task, requiring super-geek like abilities to pull off (to the tune of 4000+ different combinations I needed to handle if they were all relevant to the output).
 Obviously this is HIGHLY error prone.

 To make matters worse, this type of code will often produce UI only bugs that are incredibly hard, if not impossible, to identify in any automated way.
-After a few times through this wringer, we've probably all ended up writing centralized update methods like this that end up littered throughout our code: `updateViewCommentStatus` `updateChangeAnswerButtonText`.
-Any time we add another event (input), we make sure it's updating all the appropriate states and throw in the appropriate centralized update methods.
+After a few times through this wringer, we've probably all ended up writing centralized update methods that check a bunch of properties and update things accordingly.
+We end up with methods like this littered throughout our code: `updateViewCommentStatus` `updateChangeAnswerButtonText`.
+Any time we add another event (input), we make sure it's updating all the appropriate states (e.g. properties) and throw in the appropriate centralized update methods.
 Now our previously clean looking timeline is getting unmanagable:

 ![State change timeline][state-change]

 How can we possibly keep this all straight in our heads?
 We are expending an awful lot of brain power dealing with the consequences of this linear code execution thing, this modern version of the paper tape computer.
 Despite the power of computers today, we are still doing a heck of a lot of work on their behalf.
 We're programming to the way the computer hardware works; to the way that the run loop is creating a timeline and the cpu is processing bits in a single file.
 We are architecting our code around low level implementation details of computing.
 What if we were to harness the power of the computer, let it do more of the work, and allow ourselves to think and design our apps in a more sane manner?

-What if we abstract away the whole pesky notion of linear code execution and let the computer track state over time for us?
-Seems like something the computer would be good at.
+What if we abstract away the whole pesky notion of linear code execution, explain to the computer what combinations of inputs we are interested in for a particular output, and let the computer track state over time for us?
+Seems like something the computer would be good at; and we're certainly awful at it.

 ## Non-Linear Programming